Physical Address

 For example:

 When a friend sees a familiar face, they rarely question authenticity.
+Attackers frequently exploit publicly visible photos and personal content to make fake profiles appear more convincing.

 LinkedIn is notorious for sophisticated phishing attempts that target professionals.